Ming-DeMers/CSA-Website/design-plan/design-journey.md

 > Explain why the website you will create for your client isn't too small and isn't too big.
 > Explain why you think it's the right size for this project.

-TODO: explain how your proposed website is the right "size" for this project: not too big, not too small.

 ## Plan/Schedule (Milestone 1)